Vietnam.vn - Nền tảng quảng bá Việt Nam

 Record-breaking heat has gripped parts of Southeast Asia in recent weeks, with temperatures in parts of Thailand, Singapore, Myanmar, Laos, Cambodia and Vietnam regularly staying above 40 degrees Celsius for unusually long periods.

 Singaporeans also experienced their hottest day in 40 years when temperatures reached 37 degrees Celsius on May 13, the highest since April 1983.
 Laos recorded a record high of 43.5 degrees Celsius for two consecutive days in May.
-Prolonged heatwave conditions also occurred in Cambodia and Malaysia in April and May this year.
+Prolonged heatwaves also occurred in Cambodia and Malaysia in April and May this year.

-In Vietnam, according to data from climatologist Maximiliano Herrera, a record high temperature of 44.2 degrees Celsius was also recorded in early May.
+In Vietnam, according to data from climatologist Maximiliano Herrera, a record high of 44.2 degrees Celsius was also recorded in early May.
 On June 1, Vietnam experienced its hottest June day ever with a temperature of 43.8 degrees Celsius.

 People use umbrellas to shade themselves while walking on the street in Bangkok, Thailand on April 20.
 Photo: AFP/TTXVN

-Data from the European Union's Copernicus climate change monitoring service also showed that from early April to late May, six countries in Southeast Asia recorded actual temperatures of around 40 degrees Celsius every day - higher than the temperature threshold considered dangerous, especially for people with underlying health conditions or those not yet adapted to extreme heat.
-World Weather Attribution (WWA) also said that the April heatwave in Southeast Asia was a once-in-200-years event that was "almost impossible" without human-caused climate change.
+Data from the European Union's Copernicus climate change monitoring service also shows that from early April to late May, six countries in Southeast Asia recorded actual temperatures of around 40 degrees Celsius every day - higher than the temperature threshold considered dangerous, especially for people with underlying health conditions or those not yet adapted to extreme heat.
+The World Weather Attribution (WWA) organization also said that the April heatwave in Southeast Asia was a once-in-200-years event that was "almost impossible" without human-caused climate change.

 According to VNA/Tin Tuc Newspaper